 The Prohibited List is the international standard that outlines the substances and methods that are prohibited in sport.
 It reflects the latest scientific and medical advances and was finalised after a consultative process facilitated by WADA.

-In order to reveal potential patterns of abuse, tapentadol has been added to the Monitoring Program in 2013 under in-competition narcotics.
+In order to detect potential patterns of abuse, mitragynine has been added to Narcotics class of the Monitoring Program in 2014.

 How substances come to be prohibited